 Strategic Memo of

-This Strategic Memo document was created with the assistance of more than 20 exceptional contributors over an 11-month period — after having examined almost all pertinent statements made by these influencers including more than 517 articles and videos and over 150 academic papers.
+The 356-page Memo was created with the contribution of over 24 exceptional contributors over an 11-month period — after having examined almost all pertinent statements made by these influencers including more than 517 articles and videos and over 150 academic papers.

-2. Read its Two-Pager Brief, pasted here below
+Read its Two-Pager Brief, as published, pasted the Memo cove

 Two-Pager Brief

-This memo argues that President Trump has a short, realistic window to secure the most consequential geopolitical deal in history: a US–China–led AI treaty that locks in American leadership and prevents catastrophic loss of control.
+This strategic memo details why and how Trump could likely be persuaded to pursue the most consequential geopolitical deal in history: a US-China-led global AI treaty that secures US leadership, prevents catastrophic loss of control, and reduces global concentration of power.

 The Terminal Race for Superintelligence